-After you make these ribs the first time, you’ll realize the hardest thing about preparing a batch is the cooking time.
-By that I mean when the air starts smelling of smoke and the ribs begin taking on a gorgeous deep color, well, you’re going to want them right away.
-But, as I said, these ribs are the low-and-slow variety and patience is necessary.
+But these ribs are the low-and-slow variety and patience is necessary.
 I often cook these ribs for parties, and guests inevitably ask me for the recipe.
-“No need write it down,” I say.
+“No need to write it down,” I say.
 “It takes 4 to 4 1/2 hours.
 Just some salt and pepper, and after a half hour, baste them with some apple juice, and then again after 2 1/2 hours.
-That’s how you get that paper-thin, candylike glaze.”
-For your convenience, I’ve written the instructions below.
+That’s how you get that paper-thin, candy-like glaze.

-- 3 racks (about 10 pounds total) St. Louis or spareribs or baby-back ribs
+- 10 pounds St. Louis or spareribs or baby-back ribs membranes removed

 - Salt and freshly ground black pepper